freedomofpress/securedrop/docs/threat_model/threat_model.rst

       alerts.
    -  Access the credentials for the account the encrypt alerts are sent to.
-   -  Access the admin's personal GPG key.
+   -  Access the admin's personal GPG public key, if stored there.

 -  An attacker with admin access to the *Journalist Interface* can: